ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 !!! warning
     All keynodes must be static objects.
 You can define keynodes as static objects everywhere (not only in classes).

 `ScKeynodes` class is base class for all classes with keynodes.
 It contains core keynodes, that can be used in each agent.
+See [**C++ Keynodes API**](../extended/agents/keynodes.md) to learn more about keynodes.

 **sc_agent_calculate_set_power.cpp**